Post-Capitalist-Labs/post-capitalist-cryptoeconomics/README.md

 ## Chapter 10: Self-Managing Our Autonomous Public Blockchain: Multi-Year Strategy

 Blockchain is dynamic and adaptability is key.
-This chapter outlines a high-level strategy to advance this protocol and stay aligned with emerging trends and challenges.
+This chapter outlines several high-level strategies to advance this protocol and stay aligned with emerging trends and challenges.

 ## Contribute to this project